 Solomon Young-Joon Kim creates inclusive artistic communities and vibrant musical experiences through his music composition and arts leadership.
 His work has been awarded with the College Music Society Dennis Kam Student Composition Award, Stipe Society of Creative Scholars Fellowship, and other awards and honors.

 Solomon’s music engages fragmentation of truth, musical community, and electronic-acoustic intersections.
-Diverse ensembles and groups including Hypercube, Transient Canvas, the Atlantic Music Festival Contemporary Ensemble, Emory Wind Ensemble, Emory University Symphony Orchestra, and American School in Japan Choirs have performed, read, and workshopped his music.
+Diverse ensembles and groups including Hypercube, the Atlantic Music Festival Contemporary Ensemble, Emory Wind Ensemble, Emory University Symphony Orchestra, and American School in Japan Choirs have performed, read, and workshopped his music.
 Forthcoming projects include Network Theory, a collaborative song cycle engaging three Atlanta and US-based artists to create a sonic representation of his artistic ecosystem.
-Solomon’s work has been spotlighted in Underground Atlanta, at the College Music Society’s Southern Chapter Conference, and as part of CubeLab4, the Heifetz International Music Institute, the Atlantic Music Festival, and other diverse venues.
+Solomon’s work has been spotlighted in Underground Atlanta, the Michael C. Carlos Museum, at the College Music Society’s Southern Chapter Conference, and as part of CubeLab4, the Heifetz International Music Institute, the Atlantic Music Festival, and other diverse venues.

 Performance & Conducting